 By putting these areas above others, value-based contracts have the potential to reduce hospital readmissions and prevent complications.
 Providers are incentivized to encourage healthier lifestyle changes and contribute to better patient outcomes.

 Regulatory requirements like the No Surprises Act have amplified the focus on transparency and patient protection in healthcare.
-Value-based contracts help providers and payers meet these regulatory standards by ensuring that care delivery aligns with compliance requirements, patient-centered practices, and cost transparency.
+Value-based contracts support providers and payer partners in collaboratively meeting evolving regulatory standards while advancing shared quality and performance objectives.

 Regulations are likely to continue bending toward patient-centered care and financial transparency.
 In this landscape, value-based contracts provide a structured, compliant framework for providers and payers to deliver quality care while minimizing regulatory risks.